ryanxingql/blog/posts/english.md

   - > No dogs allowed.
   - > zero people/degrees
 - 存在用单数的固定搭配。
-  - no idea，no time，no doubt，no amount，no reason，no need，no problem，no way，no point，no use，no way，no evidence
+  - > no idea，no time，no doubt，no amount，no reason，no need，no problem，no way，no point，no use，no way，no evidence.
   - > There’s no time left, we have to go.
   - > No need to thank me, it was my pleasure.
   - > I have no idea what the answer is.